WHY ASSESSING PAIN QUALITY MATTERS

 Researchers emphasize the importance of pain qualities.
 This emphasis started in the early 2000s and continues to grow.
 There are two main reasons for this emphasis.
 Firstly, patients’ pain qualities are words to communicate their pain—for example, burning, stabbing, tingling, numbness, throbbing and itchy.
 Secondly, pain qualities can provide clues to the type of pain and which sensory fibres drive the pain experience.

 C and A-delta (Aδ) sensory fibres convey information about pain and temperature and elicit burning, aching or stabbing sensations.
-On the other hand, damage or a reduction in blood flow to large sensory fibres reduces the ability to sense vibrations and touch.
+On the other hand, damage or reduced blood flow to large sensory fibres lessens the ability to sense vibrations and touch.
 In such cases, patients may report numbness.

 A CHANGE IN PAIN QUALITY IS MEANINGFUL